Elojah/game_03/README.md

 ### TODO
 ---

-- Manage collision
 - Manage map creation
-- Add default animations as JSON in some file somewhere + add default animations with at createPC
 - Remove `Math.round()` in `game.ts` and set entity.X entity.Y as float64 to fit Phaser.Body x/y
-- Manage twitch loadFollow error when timeout (ez to reproduce...)

 # FLOW